Julian Dutton: TV comedy

 Pompidou was an experimental series aiming to revive visual comedy for the twenty-first century, and create a show that would appeal to international audiences.
 Pompidou broadcast in 192 countries on Netflix.

 Politics

 Dutton is an active member of the Liberal Democrats, identifying as a classical liberal.
 In May 2017 he was selected as candidate for the local elections in his constituency of Llandovery, which he lost to Plaid Cymru, the dominant party in that area of Wales.
 On the right of the party, he is a supporter of Orange Book liberalism, a combination of social progressivism and libertarian economics.

 Personal

-In 1995 he married Laura Sutton, p.a. to former Head of BBC Radio Comedy Jonathan James-Moore, with whom he has two children, Jack and Florence.
-He lives in the town of Llandovery, Carmarthenshire, Wales.
+Dutton has two children, Jack and Florence.
+He lives in the town of Llandovery, Carmarthenshire, Wales with his partner Siw Meredith.